AaronGullickson/mekhq-blog/README.md

 The website will produce output for selected personnel, mission and scenario write-ups, and a full TO&E. Additional information such as fiction and TRO readouts can be added as well.
 Virtually any aspect of the website can be customized through the Jekyll layout system, [Bootstrap](https://getbootstrap.com/), or CSS.

-The website is produced as a static website and thus has very simple hosting requirements.
-I recommend [netlify](https://www.netlify.com/), but there are other free options as well.

 ## Installation

 ### Requirements